Calendar Reminders

 Upcoming calendar reminders:

-• Save the date: Cultural Heritage Night is Thursday, February 12.
-Share your culture while also reveling in the wonderful diversity of our school community.
+UPDATE!!
+Save the date: Cultural Heritage Night has been changed to, Friday, April 17, 2026.
+Share your culture while also reveling in the wonderful diversity of our school community. ( Click here for details)

 How to get involved?
 Host a table: We are looking for staff, students, families, and community members to host a table that represents your culture.
 Decorations, posters, artifacts, food samples, treats, trivia, photos, authentic dress, music, etc. is encouraged!
 PTSA is offering a $50 reimbursement per table.
 Perform: We are also looking for performances by families, community members, staff, or students.
 Sign up today!